 This series reveals insights into the local landscape of mental health through the experiences of local mental health professionals whose fingers touch the pulse of our reality here in Trinidad and Tobago.
 These insights will highlight observations and trends mostly unmeasured and undocumented currently, and also help illustrate pathways to support that are also currently unmapped.

-In 2021 as the National Mental Health System is decentralized, Building Sustainable Minds will continue as a journalism series that expands the knowledgebase of local mental health issues, community interventions, analysing and presenting pathways to care for the public.
+In 2021 as the National Mental Health System is decentralized, Building Sustainable Minds will continue as a journalism series and platform that expands the knowledgebase of local mental health issues, community interventions, analysing and presenting pathways to care for the public.

 From inception, Mindwise Project released annual suicide statistics with visualisations that help connect the local community to our local story of suicide.
 Since this action started, we have built a partnership with the Trinidad and Tobago Police Service and other data providers, with the aim of expanding publicly available data which can inform the local mental health responses for the benefit of all.